dbpedia/databus-client/docs/usage/usageCLI.md

 ## Jar

-You can also use the released `.jar`, instead of cloning the whole repository
+You can also use the released [databus-client.jar](https://github.com/dbpedia/databus-client/releases/latest), instead of cloning the whole repository

 ### Execution example
 ```